-20-hydroxyecdysone was discovered as the major biologically active insect steroid hormone half a century ago, yet much remains to be learned about its biosynthesis and its activities.
+20-hydroxyecdysone was discovered as the major biologically active insect steroid hormone half a century ago, yet much remains to be learned about its biosynthesis (a multi-step, enzyme-catalyzed process where substrates are converted into more complex products in living organisms) and its activities.
 20-hydroxyecdysone controls many biological processes, including progression between larval stages, entry to pupariation and metamorphosis.
 Ecdysteroids are compounds related to 20-hydroxyecdysone, the insect moulting hormone.
 Surprisingly, they have been found in serum and urine of patients infected with helminths.
 In these cases, the substances are assumed to be produced by the parasites and, therefore, might be used as a marker of parasitic infection.
 Ecdysteroids produced by schistosomes are released in biological fluids of infected hosts.
 In the sera, the concentration of ecdysteroids correlates with the permissiveness of the host to schistosome infection.

 Function in plants

 Phytoecdysteroids are a family of about 200 plant steroids related in structure to the invertebrate steroid hormone 20-hydroxyecdysone.
 Typically, they are C27, C28 or C29 compounds.
 Phytoecdysteroid has been found to protect spinach from plant-parasitic nematodes and may confer a mechanism for nematode resistance.
 It is possible that phytoecdysteroids are found in plants to protect them from insects.
 Pfaffia glomerata is one plant of many that has ecdysteroids.